Josh-Tracy/tfe-ansible-install/examples/upgrading-standalone.md

 - Create a backup copy of the storage prior to upgrading your instance.
 Backup and restore responsibility varies depending on your Terraform Enterprise operation mode.

 ## Online Installs

-1. Safely drain connections from the node by running `tfe-admin node-drain`.
+1. Safely drain connections from the node by running `tfe-admin node-drain` on each TFE node or `ansible-playbook -i hosts.yaml drain-nodes.yaml`.

 This command will quiesce the current node and remove it from service.
 It will allow current work to complete and safely stop the node from picking up any new jobs from the Redis queue, allowing the application to be safely stopped.

 2. Update `tfe_release_sequence` in `group_vars/tfe.yaml` to the desired version following the required release path which can be found here https://developer.hashicorp.com/terraform/enterprise/releases